Peter Freund

 Peter George Oliver Freund (7 September 1936, Timișoara – 6 March 2018, Chicago) was a professor of theoretical physics at the University of Chicago.
 He made important contributions to particle physics and string theory.
 He was also active as a writer.

 Biography

-Peter George Oliver Freund was born, raised and educated in the Romanian city of Timișoara, where he attended the Politehnica University of Timișoara.
+Peter George Oliver Freund was born, raised and educated in the Romanian city of Timișoara.
+He was of Hungarian-Jewish origin.
+His father, Josef Freund (1901-1982), was a surgeon and gynecologist, a graduate of universities in Germany, who in 1935 founded a private clinic in the center of Timișoara known as the Freund Sanatorium (Sanatoriul Freund).
+His mother, Rózsi, a Hungarian opera singer by profession, was born in Lugoj in the family of a well-known textile merchant.
+His father's family had settled in Timișoara since the beginning of the nineteenth century.
+Freund lived as a child in the center of Timișoara, in a building known as the "Färber Palace".
+At the age of 13, Freund was the swimming champion in the 33-meter breaststroke category in a competition between schools in Timișoara.
+In his hometown he attended the Politehnica University of Timișoara.
 Because of his participation in an anti-Soviet demonstration in November 1956, Freund was arrested by the communist security police, the Securitate, and lined up with other students between a wall and a line of tanks, essentially an armored firing squad, which, in the reigning confusion, did not fire.

 In 1959 he managed to leave Romania.
 Freund obtained his PhD in theoretical physics at the University of Vienna, with Walter Thirring as his thesis adviser.
 Since 1965 Freund was on the faculty of the University of Chicago.
 He lived in Chicago with his wife Lucy, a clinical psychologist.
 They have two daughters, both married (Pauline, an attorney in Seattle and Caroline, an economist in Washington, D.C.), as well as five grandchildren.